googleapis/api-linter/docs/rules/core/0131-http-body.md

   summary: Get methods must not have an HTTP body.
 ---

-# Get methods: Request message
+# Get methods: No HTTP body

 This rule enforces that all `Get` RPCs omit the HTTP `body`, as mandated in [AIP-131][].